His Eminence the Eighth Dorzong Rinpoche

 and lay people community.
 Along with the consolidation of

-the craft center art and cultured activities, he introduced
+the craft art center and cultured activities, he introduced

 a proper health center, kindergarten and an Institute for